-Since 2006, NCK’s pedagogical prize has been awarded annually to any person or institution that has made outstanding contributions to the field of heritage learning in the Nordic/Baltic region.
+Since 2006, NCK’s Pedagogical Prize has been awarded annually to any person or institution that has made outstanding contributions to the field of heritage learning in the Nordic or Baltic region.
+The awardee shall through his/her work give good examples for inspiration and contribute to promoting heritage learning and reaching out to a larger audience.